PaymentObserverPayment Observer

 Limited to the Netherlands

 iDEAL is based on the Dutch domestic transfer and is only available to customers of the participating banks in the Netherlands.
 There are planes to adapt iDEAL to the Single Euro Payments Area (SEPA) standard so it can be used also for cross border payments within the E.U.
-There are similar local direct online banking services in other countries such as Giropay in Germany, EPS in Austria and Secure Vault Payments in the U.S.
+There are similar local direct online banking services in other countries such as Secure Vault Payments in the U.S.

 27Apr/12